-Dads will be opening gifts of ties, scents, shirts, sports themed items, bottles of adult beverages, or other things.
-Then the grill will be fired up and burgers, hot dogs, steaks or chicken will be charred.
-Breakfast, lunch, or dinner out might be an option.
+Dads will be opening gifts of ties, scents, shirts, sports-themed items, bottles of adult beverages, or other things.
+Maybe the grill will be fired up and burgers, hot dogs, steaks or chicken will be charred.
+Maybe going out for breakfast, lunch, or dinner out will be an option.

 Maybe just a lazy day with the family altogether gathered round will be the choice.

-For many of us Father's Day is a day for memories.
+For many of us, Father's Day will be a day of remembrance.
 Our dads are gone.

 He did not complain.
-I heard the story about how he was shut down by a supermarket.
+I heard the story about how he was shut down.
 It was never told in anger.
 Just a tinge of remorse.
 Dad had mouths to feed and a roof to keep over our heads.
-He worked on the trucking docks and took whatever part time and sometimes full time work he could get.
+He worked on the trucking docks and took whatever part-time and sometimes full-time work he could get.

 My dad was one of the smartest men I knew.
-Maybe the educational system was way better in the 1920's and 30's.
+Maybe the educational system was better in the 1930s.
 He was articulate, well read, and could hold his own in any conversation.
 He knew and shared his love of Chicago history.

 My dad knew people from all walks of life.
-From successful professionals, poor people eking out a living, and even some members of an Italian social and business association.
+From successful professionals, poor people eking out a living, and even some gangsters.
 He saw to it I met them all from an early age.
 He wanted me to see possibilities and learn consequences.